-This list of institutional and structural differences (which could easily be extended) is sufficient to show that of the twelve advanced welfare states that we have studied in detail, no two are truly alike.
-Nevertheless, there are greater or lesser differences among countries along each of the dimensions mentioned, and a cluster analysis of these differences seems to agree with the distinction between "Scandinavian", "Continental" and "Anglo-Saxon" welfare states proposed by Esping-Andersen (1990).[2]
+This list of institutional and structural differences (which could easily be extended) is sufficient to show that, of the 12 advanced welfare states that we have studied in detail, no two are truly alike.
+Nevertheless, there are greater or lesser differences among countries along each of the dimensions mentioned, and a cluster analysis of these differences seems to agree with the distinction between 'Scandinavian', 'Continental' and 'Anglo-Saxon' welfare states proposed by Esping-Andersen (1990).
 I will return to the characteristic differences between these three clusters of welfare states in the concluding section of this paper.

 What matters here is the fact that, during the postwar decades, all advanced industrial democracies were able to achieve their respective welfare-state goals without endangering the viability of their capitalist national economies.
 However, institutional differences began to matter from the early 1970s onward, when major changes in the international environment did increase the economic vulnerability of advanced welfare states.
-That is not meant to deny the importance of endogenous challenges - among them the aging of the population and the erosion of traditional family structures - that also differed in their impact on different types of postwar welfare states.
-They are considered in the larger project from which this paper is derived.
-But here the focus is on the impact of external economic challenges.
-In the period from the early 1970s to the mid-1980s, these were in the nature of macroeconomic shocks, whereas the later period and the present are characterized by intensified competition in international capital and product markets.
+This is not meant to deny the importance of endogenous challenges, among which were the ageing of the population and the erosion of traditional family structures that also differed in their impact on different types of postwar welfare states.
+We will focus, however, on the impact of external economic challenges.
+In the period from the early 1970s to the mid-1980s, these were in the nature of macro-economic shocks; whereas, in the later period, and at present, they are characterised by intensified competition in international capital and product markets.

-2 Challenges and Responses of the 1970s and early 1980s
+Challenges and responses of the 1970s and early 1980s

-For most industrialized countries, the end of the postwar "golden age" coincided with the breakdown of the Bretton-Woods system of fixed but adjustable exchange rates and with the OPEC oil-price crisis in the early 1970s.
-The first created an environment of floating exchange rates and accelerated the growth of "offshore"

-capital markets that were not under the control of any of the major central banks.
-The second confronted oil-dependent industrial economies with the double challenges of "stagflation" - i.e., the simultaneous impact of cost-push inflation, caused by the twelve-fold increase within a few months of the price of crude oil, and of demandgap unemployment, caused by the diversion of purchasing power to OPEC countries that could not immediately "recycle" their new wealth into additional demand for industrial products.
-Under these conditions, governments committed to Keynesian demand management were confronted with a dilemma: If they chose to fight unemployment with monetary and fiscal demand reflation, they would generate escalating rates of inflation; but if they would instead fight inflation with restrictive fiscal and monetary policies, the result would be mass unemployment.
+For most industrialised countries, the end of the postwar 'golden age' coincided with the breakdown of the Bretton Woods system of fixed but adjustable exchange rates and with the OPEC oil-price crisis in the early 1970s.
+The first of these created an environment of floating exchange rates and accelerated the growth of 'offshore' capital markets that were not under the control of any of the major central banks.
+The second confronted oil-dependent industrial economies with the double challenges of 'stagflation', i.e. the simultaneous impact of cost-push inflation, caused by the fourfold increase within a few months of the price of crude oil, and of demand-gap unemployment, caused by the diversion of purchasing power to OPEC countries that could not immediately 'recycle' their new wealth into additional demand for industrial products.
+Under these conditions, governments committed to Keynesian demand management were confronted with a dilemma.
+If they chose to fight unemployment with monetary and fiscal demand reflation, they would generate escalating rates of inflation.
+If, instead, they fought inflation with restrictive fiscal and monetary policies, the result would be mass unemployment.